 The acceptance rate will likely change over time as the government looks to release funds into the marketplace.

 In spite of these challenging conditions, nearly 600,000 new businesses were formed in 2014.
 We recommend you approach your bank in the first instance as they are still lending to viable businesses.

 With so many options available it's all too easy to flood organisations with applications.
 Multiple credit checks raise red flags and could affect your credit history.
 Choose the options that are best suited to your requirements and put all your efforts there.

 - Check any terms that may apply such as repayment schedules and any equity options.

-- Following any application criteria correctly to avoid being rejected at the application stage.
+- Follow any application criteria correctly to avoid being rejected at the first stage.

-- If you do get rejected, ask the lender for reasons why they did not process your loan.
+- If you get rejected, ask the lender for the reasons why they didn't process your loan.

 Types of Loans Available

 The previous small business loan guarantee scheme no longer exists, but there are other new options.

 - OneLondon loan scheme is a government backed scheme providing loans from £1,000 up to £25,000 for younger entrepreneurs between the ages of 18 and 35.
 The interest rate is fixed at 6%, and this scheme offers help in applying together with mentoring once you start trading.
 You can apply online or call their helpline on 0845 603 2820 for further information.

 - Various regional start-up loan schemes under the umbrella of the above scheme are also available.
 These include The PNE Group.